InfluxDB is the #5 ranked solution in top NoSQL Databases

 , and #43 ranked solution in best Network Monitoring Tools

 .
 PeerSpot users give InfluxDB an average rating of 7.2 out of 10.

 InfluxDB is most commonly compared to MongoDB: InfluxDB vs MongoDB

 .
 InfluxDB is popular among the large enterprise segment,

-comms service provider, accounting for 16% of all views.
+computer software company, accounting for 14% of all views.

 What is InfluxDB?

 InfluxDB is open-source software that helps developers and enterprises alike to collect, store, process, and visualize time series data and to build next-generation applications.
 InfluxDB provides monitoring and insight on IoT, application, system, container, and infrastructure quickly and easily without complexities or compromises in scale, speed, or productivity.